Antonio Ortiz Mena: Inter-American Development Bank

-He finally stepped down from the post on August 1970, just months before the inauguration of President Luis Echeverría.
+He finally stepped down from the post in August 1970, just months before the inauguration of President Luis Echeverría.
 His resignation took many by surprise, but a few months later the governments of Mexico and the United States announced they were supporting his bid to become the next president of the Inter-American Development Bank, replacing Chilean Felipe Herrera, its founding chairman.
 Both Argentina and Venezuela nominated different candidates, but on 27 November 1970 Ortiz received the majority of votes, although the U.S. Secretary of Treasury, David M. Kennedy, reported to Richard Nixon that the election had been "contentious".

-He remained as president of the IADB for seventeen years until his resignation in 1988 —three years before the end of his last term— amid suspicions that U.S. President Ronald Reagan was trying to intervene in its internal affairs since his Secretary of State, George P. Shultz, had tried to block a 58 million USD loan to a then-Sandinista Nicaragua.
+He remained as president of the IADB for seventeen years until his resignation in 1988 — three years before the end of his last term — amid suspicions that U.S. President Ronald Reagan was trying to intervene in its internal affairs since his Secretary of State, George P. Shultz, had tried to block a 58 million USD loan to Sandinista Nicaragua.
 According to Elisabeth Malkin of The New York Times, during his tenure lending increased tenfold and he concentrated most of its efforts on supporting Latin American infrastructure projects, heavy industries and first financing operations for microenterprise.

 Back in Mexico he served as director of Banamex, one of the country's top commercial banks that had been recently nationalized.
 He died in Mexico City on 12 March 2007 at the age of 99, after spending two weeks in a hospital recovering from a fall.